 Use data to consolidate call tracking campaigns

-Retreaver makes tracking multiple call sources through to multiple call endpoints (buyers) easy by using of Tags.
+Retreaver makes tracking multiple call sources through to multiple call endpoints (buyers) easy by using Tags.
 Tags represent data and are attached to each call.
 Retreaver's Dynamic IVR uses tags to automatically route callers to the best agent, buyer or call handler; matching the tags on the call with the call handlers who've been tagged to accept calls with the same data attributes.

 The result is a streamlined, efficient call campaign; callers are not unnecessarily presented with multiple IVR questions and transfers to get to the right person, and your team spends significantly less time setting up and managing bundled campaigns.